InseeFrLab/onyxia-api/docs/region-configuration.md

 ## Services properties

-The onyxia service plateform is a Kubernetes cluster but Onyxia is meant to be extendable to other types of platform if necessary.
+The Onyxia service platform is a Kubernetes cluster but Onyxia is meant to be extendable to other types of a platform if necessary.

 Users can work on Onyxia as a User or as a Group to which they belong.
 Each user and group can have its own **namespace** which is an isolated space of Kubernetes.